 One of the best things to do on an awesome, sunny day is – just take it easy.
-Lots of people look forward to summer days in Delaware Park where they can bring a chair, their favorite book and soak in the sun.
-The park also offers great chances to people watch, enjoy lunch and just listen to the sounds of people enjoying nature.
+Lots of people look forward to summer days in Delaware Park where they can bring a chair, their favorite book, and soak in the sun.
+The park also offers great chances to people watch, enjoy lunch, and just listen to the sounds of people enjoying nature.
 Need a book or two for your summer days in the park, head to Talking Leaves Bookstore and they’ll hook you up.

 Tee it up.
 Yell fore!

 Amidst the kickball fields, basketball courts, tennis courts, etc. there’s an 18-hole golf course in Delaware Park.
 It gets major play during the summer and provides some of the more unique holes in Buffalo.
 It’s an affordable place to try the game for the first time or play your hundredth round.
-If you’ve got a clubs in your garage, bust them out for 18 holes this summer.
+If you’ve got a set of clubs in your garage, bust them out for 18 holes this summer.